-If you need help with financial difficulties due to unsecured debt problems, our Financial Counsellors are trusted professionals who will work with you to determine your financial situation and provide debt advices to help you decide on your most suitable course of action.
+If you need help with financial difficulties due to unsecured debt problems, our Credit Counsellors are trusted professionals who will work with you.
+From determining your financial situation to providing debt advice, we can help you decide on your most suitable course of action.

 During a credit counselling session, our counsellors will help you understand your financial situation and go through with you the possible options that you may consider to manage and pay down your debts.

-This involves taking into consideration your income and spending to draw up a personal budget, so you can manage your finances based on standard expenses for yourself and your family.
+This involves considering your income and spending to draw up a personal budget, so that you can manage your finances based on standard expenses for yourself and your family.
 We will then assess your payment capacity and help you decide on the most suitable debt settlement option, based on your specific circumstances.

 A session normally lasts about one hour but may take longer depending on how complex your financial circumstances are.
 In most cases, having one session will be sufficient.
 However, you may request for a subsequent review session, if necessary.

 During a credit counselling session, the focus is on providing you with personalised debt advice.

 What can you expect from a credit counselling session?

 1. The Credit Counsellor will help you take stock of your financial situation.